mrousavy/nitro/docs/docs/supported-types.md

 ### Optionals (`T?`)

-Optional or nullable values can be represented using either the questionmark operator (`?`), or by adding an `undefined` variant:
+Optional or nullable values can be declared using either the questionmark operator (`?`), or by adding an `undefined` variant:

 <Tabs>
   <TabItem value="ts" label="TypeScript" default>